The mind-body connection can help us do incredible things.

 Well, lately I’ve ended up having a lot of conversations with my clients about things like their physical energy, unexpected headaches, and sleepiness.

 When we have eliminated some of the obvious causes like poor nutrition, dehydration, not enough rest and so on – we’re quite often left with the simple fact that often we bring these things on ourselves by “telling” our body to do it to us, by using the mind-body connection.

 You can think your way into a headache just like you think your way into changing the size of your hands.

 I wouldn’t recommend it, but if you really want to, give it a try.
 Start really feeling your head.
-Start imagining that it hurts.
+Tell yourself that it hurts.
 Start focusing on every little uncomfortable and headache-like feeling you can find or create.
 Before you know it, you’ll regret doing the experiment.

 So my recommendation is to practice using this power for good.
 Instead of focusing on the moments that show you that something is wrong, perhaps practice visualizing the good things?
 And recognize that if your mind can create these experiences – it can also create better ones.